UWaRes/c-cwatm/README.md

 - Include flag in settingsfile to turn off paddy irrigation.
 If turned off, paddy fields will be treated as nonpaddy fields.
 - Check which modules are not necessary anymore, remove those modules
+- Remove unnecessary code from existing modules
+- Read in soil parameters (field capacity, etc.) as input data and remove all unnecessary input data from settingsfile.

 ### TODO

-- Remove unnecessary code from existing modules
 - Include OASIS coupling
-- Read in soil parameters (field capacity, etc.) as input data and remove all unnecessary input data from settingsfile.
 - many other things

 ## Input Data

 Please check the CWatM repository [CWatM-Earth-30min](https://github.com/iiasa/CWatM-Earth-30min), which contains input data for CWatM and C-CWatM at 30 arcminutes and further links to the 5 arcminutes resolution input data.
 A dedicated repository for C-CWatM will follow.
+Please contact the UWaRes team in between.